 Redeemer offers a challenging Christ-centered curriculum that emboldens our students and faculty.

-The distinctive Redeemer curriculum brings flexibility and creativity to the classroom, optimizes our Makerspace, and demonstrates our enduring commitment to preparing our students to be Christian Leaders in the world ahead.
+The distinctive Redeemer curriculum brings flexibility and creativity to the classroom, optimizes our Makerspace, and demonstrates our enduring commitment to preparing our students to be Christian leaders in the world ahead.

 Our curriculum meets the Florida State Standards for students living in Florida.

 English and Social Studies – Through our Social Studies and Reading curricula we cover events and stories (both fiction and nonfiction) in keeping with the cultural, ethnic, and socio-economic demographics of this area and Florida as a whole.
-Teaching children to think critically, preparing them to be Christian leaders and giving them the opportunity to serve is fundamental to this portion of Redeemer’s curriculum.
-We also encourage students to problem solve using higher order thinking skills.
+Teaching children to think critically, preparing them to be Christian leaders, and giving them the opportunity to serve is fundamental to this portion of Redeemer’s curriculum.
+We also encourage students to problem solve using higher-order thinking skills.
 Each student needs to know how to effectively communicate across a wide spectrum.
 In English (Grammar & Composition), students are taught how to construct a sentence, paragraph, and ultimately an essay and how to make a public oral presentation using a variety of tools.
-In Social Studies, the students of Redeemer are guided through lessons and topics that help them to be more aware of events and happenings of our community, our state, our country, and the world around them.
+In Social Studies, the students of Redeemer are guided through lessons and topics that help them to be more aware of events and happenings in our community, our state, our country, and the world around them.
 We teach about significant events of the past, and how we have learned from them.
 We also teach the students about sharing God’s love with whom we come in contact.

 Science and Technology– Students learn about how to care for the environment around them and what they can do to make it a better place.
 Our curriculum prepares students to be positive leaders in the community by assisting students in learning how to think scientifically and allowing them to develop an understanding of many different science concepts.
 Students are able to observe and manipulate elements of the natural world and gain practice using scientific process skills.
 We also work with the Environmental Studies Center in Stuart to educate students about the importance of our ecosystem and conservation in this area.
-Technology is ever changing; we embrace change and are constantly reflecting current technology practices in our daily instruction.
-Digital citizenship is a key element to Redeemer’s technology curriculum.
+Technology is ever-changing; we embrace change and are constantly reflecting current technology practices in our daily instruction.
+Digital citizenship is a key element of Redeemer’s technology curriculum.

 Religion – Our religion curriculum reaches many of our students who do not attend church on a regular basis.
 Through our CPH religion curriculum, we share with the children many Bible stories and also age-appropriate Lutheran doctrine.
 We also prepare them for success at the next level academically.
 One of our goals is that students at Redeemer are positive leaders in the classroom and the community as well.
 Leadership while living out one’s faith is built throughout our experiences together in the classroom, on the athletic fields, on trips, etc. Our community needs confident young people to step up as positive role models and influences for all ages.
 Redeemer students are prepared to do so.
 The feedback that we’ve received from graduates, their parents, and public high school teachers is that our students arrive at high school very well prepared for their freshman year.
 Curricular studies are put in place to prepare the student for their involvement as a member of the community.